Southern Metropolis Daily: Climate change

 Between 2005 and 2015, SMD published 251 articles which investigated and reported on China's contribution to climate change in the 21st century.
 These publications alleged that China was the world's largest contributor to climate change and pollution-related deaths based on 81 countries.
 China government officials forced the SMD to remove these publications as they were seen as defamatory to the Chinese government.
 The Chinese government claimed that these publications lacked scientific evidence to support the claims made.
 This resulted in public backlash from non-government organisations in China, as well as western countries such as The United States of America.
 These campaigns called for the abolishment of government intervention in public media outlets such as the SMD.

 The Sun Zhigang incident

-On 20 March 2003, The Sun Zhigang incident occurred.
-On 21 March, SMD published an article within the investigative section of SMD on the incident.
-SMD reported that Sun Zhigang was killed due to the "forced repatriation law" which SMD stated allowed police to use "extreme" force in order to detain and imprison a person who cannot provide proof of a legal occupation permit in China.
-SMDs article led to public backlash throughout Asia and in Western countries as well.
-This backlash led to the repeal of the "forced repatriation law" in China on 2 April 2003.
+On 21 March 2003, Southern Metropolis Daily published an investigative report on the death of Sun Zhigang, a university student who died while detained under China's forced custody and repatriation system.
+The system allowed police to detain and imprison individuals unable to produce an occupation or residence permit in China, where internal migration is tightly controlled.
+SMDs expose led to public backlash and the eventual repeal of the forced repatriation law on 2 April 2003.
+However, it also led to the authorities' retaliatory imprisonment of SMD journalists Cheng Yizhong, Li Minying, and Yu Huafeng.
+In 2005, Cheng Yizhong was awarded the UNESCO/Guillermo Cano World Press Freedom Prize for his resistance to Chinese censorship laws and police corruption.